siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Newton as Flux Accounting.md

 $F = dp/dt$ is bookkeeping for momentum flux.
 Nothing more is needed.
 Particles are regions; forces are boundary integrals; Newton's law is the continuity equation applied to momentum.

----

-*Source: Deriving Newton's Laws and Schrödinger's Equation in a Source-Free Maxwell Universe*